Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{A}{nomaly} detection is the process of ``finding patterns in data that do not conform to expected behavior'' \cite{anomaly_detection_survey_2009}.
-Anomaly detection can be classified into group anomaly detection (GAD) \cite{GADSurvey2018} and point-wise anomaly detection (PAD) \cite{anomaly_detection_survey_2009, chalapathy2019deep}.
-In unsupervised learning setting, the model is trained on a set of unlabeled data $\{\bm{x}_1, \cdots,\bm{x}_n\}$ which are drawn independently from an unknown distribution $p^\star$.
-GAD is to determine whether a group of test inputs $\{\widetilde{\bm{x}}_1,\cdots,\widetilde{\bm{x}}_m\}(m > 1)$ are drawn from $p^\star$.
-When $m=1$, GAD becomes PAD.
-Examples of GAD include discovering high-energy particle physics, \cite{oneclassSMM2013}, anomalous galaxy clusters in astronomy \cite{Supportmeasure2015,HierarchicalGAD2011} , unusual vorticity in fluid dynamics \cite{GAD-using-Genre-Model2011}, and stealthy attacks \cite{GADSurvey2018,finding-rats-in-cats-2019}.
-Examples of PAD include detecting intrusion \cite{anomaly_detection_survey_2009}, fraud \cite{credit_card_fraud_2019}, malware \cite{malware_detection_survey_2017}, and medical anomalies \cite{anomaly_detection_survey_2009}.
-In literature, the term anomaly is also referred to as outlier, peculiarity, out-of-distribution (OOD) data, \textit{etc}.
-In the following, we mainly use the term \textit{OOD data} as in the most related works.
+\IEEEPARstart{A}{nomaly} detection is the process of ``finding patterns in data that do not conform to expected behavior'' \cite{anomaly_detection_survey_2009,deep_anomaly_detection_survey_2021}.
+Under an unsupervised learning setting, the model is trained on a set of unlabeled data $\{\bm{x}_1, \cdots,\bm{x}_n\}$ which are drawn independently from an unknown distribution $p^\ast$.
+Group anomaly detection (GAD) \cite{GADSurvey2018} aims to determine whether a given group of test inputs $\{\widetilde{\bm{x}}_1,\cdots,\widetilde{\bm{x}}_m\}(m > 1)$ is sampled from $p^\ast$.
+Typical applications of GAD include discovering high-energy particle physics, \cite{oneclassSMM2013}, anomalous galaxy clusters in astronomy \cite{Supportmeasure2015,HierarchicalGAD2011} , unusual vorticity in fluid dynamics \cite{GAD-using-Genre-Model2011}, and stealthy attacks \cite{GADSurvey2018,finding-rats-in-cats-2019}.
+Point-wise anomaly detection (PAD) \cite{anomaly_detection_survey_2009, chalapathy2019deep} aims to determine whether an individual input is sampled from $p^\ast$.
+PAD is applied in many areas including detecting intrusion \cite{anomaly_detection_survey_2009}, fraud \cite{credit_card_fraud_2019}, malware \cite{malware_detection_survey_2017}, and medical anomalies \cite{anomaly_detection_survey_2009}.
+It is worth noting that GAD cannot be implemented by PAD because the individual members of the input group may not be anomalies \cite{deep_anomaly_detection_survey_2021, GADSurvey2018, GADGenre_nips2011}.
+In literature, the term \textit{anomaly} is also referred to as outlier, peculiarity, out-of-distribution (OOD) data, \textit{etc}.
+In the following, we mainly use terms \textit{OOD data} and \textit{anomaly} as in most related works.